Zabados/PhiCor/README.md

 ----------------
 A package for calculating the phi Coefficient of Association as a means of determining habitat association/preference.
+You can also use the package to calculate indicator values (IndVal).

 ### Cite
 ----------------